Simple and efficient cross border trade - the digital way

 Under the FAL Committee, IMO has developed standardised FAL documentation for authorities and Governments to use, and the FAL Convention urges all stakeholders to do this.

-The FAL Convention will make it mandatory for ships and ports to exchange FAL data electronically and encourages use of the socalled “single window” concept in which all the many agencies and authorities involved exchange data via a single point of contact from 8 April 2019.
+The FAL Convention makes it mandatory for ships and ports to exchange FAL data electronically.
+The Convention was amended in 2022 so that the introduction by ports of a maritime single window through which all the agencies and authorities involved exchange data via a single point of contact is to become mandatory from 1 January 2024.

 FAL is not just about ships and it’s not just about port authorities.
 There’s a wide range of stakeholders in the FAL process and everyone needs to be involved.